 Francesville is a tiny town located in the state of Indiana.
 With a population of 837 people and just one neighborhood, Francesville is the 347th largest community in Indiana.

-Because occupations involving physical labor dominate the local economy, Francesville is generally considered to be a blue-collar town.
-40.26% of the Francesville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Francesville is a blue-collar town, with 40.26% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Francesville is a town of construction workers and builders, sales and office workers, and professionals.
 There are especially a lot of people living in Francesville who work in office and administrative support (13.33%), management occupations (12.82%), and healthcare (6.67%).

 Also of interest is that Francesville has more people living here who work in computers and math than 95% of the places in the US.